MathuxNY-73/hackerrank-problems/README.md

 - [X] Find a first working solution on the sample output
 - [X] Submit solution.
 Got wrong answer on some test cases.
 - [X] Problem was that the INF constant was not sufficiently high compared to the constraint of the problem.
 Challenge solved.

+## Grading Students
+This is a implementation algorithm challenge from hackerrank.
+The goal was simply to compute the grade of students in a class following a specific set of rules.
+I solved this problem in C language.
+[Problem link](https://www.hackerrank.com/domains/algorithms/implementation/grading/problem)
+As of December 13<sup>th</sup>, 2017:
+- [X] Find a first working solution on the sample output
+- [X] Submit solution.
+Got it answer

+## A Very Big Sum
+This is a warmup algorithm problem from hackerrank.
+The goal was simply to calculate the sum of very big numbers.
+I solved this problem in C language.
+[Problem link](https://www.hackerrank.com/challenges/a-very-big-sum/problem) As of December 13<sup>th</sup>, 2017:
+- [X] Find a first working solution on the sample output
+- [X] Submit solution.
+Got right answer